concur/developer.concur.com/quick-expense/quick-expense-resource-get.markdown

 To view company-wide data, the OAuth consumer must have one of the following user roles in Concur: Company Administrator or Web Services Administrator for Professional, or Can Administer for Standard.

-### Accept header

-The accept header specifies which format the response should be in.
-Possible values are:

-* application/xml
-* application/json

 ### Content type

 * application/xml